DBirmingham/sparta_ui_testing/README.md

 ## Getting Started

 Clone this repo to your personal computer and ensure you have the selenium webdriver gem installed.
+In your terminal enter
 ```
 gem install selenium-webdriver
 ```